rails/rails/guides/source/active_job_basics.md

 end
 ```

-Solid Queue, the default adapter, prioritizes jobs based on the order of the queues.
+Solid Queue, the default queuing backend, prioritizes jobs based on the order of the queues.
 You can read more about it in the [Order of Queues section](#queue-order).
 If you're using Solid Queue, and both the order of the queues and the priority option are used, the queue order will take precedence, and the priority option will only apply within each queue.

-Other adapters may allow jobs to be prioritized relative to others within the same queue or across multiple queues.
+Other queuing backends may allow jobs to be prioritized relative to others within the same queue or across multiple queues.
 Refer to the documentation of your backend for more information.

 Similar to `queue_as`, you can also pass a block to `queue_with_priority` to be evaluated in the job context: